GambuliGabrielle/gambuligabrielle.github.io/content/publications/_index.md

 ## Topic of interest

-I'm an applied economist.
-My research focuses on spatial economics, at the intersection of economic geography, urban and transportation economics.
+I'm an applied economist specialized in spatial economics, with a focus on telework and transportation networks.

-I am interested in studying the effect of structural transformations on mobility, such as telework or the expansion of high-speed ail and highways networks, on the aggregated behaviors of economic agents, including their location choices, mobility patterns, collaboration dynamics, and consumption habits.
+My work explores how technological and infrastructural changes reshape where people live, work, consume and collaborate.

-Enthusiastic about data, I work with high-resolution geographic and temporal datasets (mobile phone activity, card transactions, patent records, transportation networks).
-I also develop original datasets tracing the evolution of travel times by train and car in relation to the creation and expansion of high-speed rail and highway networks.
+Enthusiastic about data, I work with high-resolution geographic and temporal datasets, including mobile phone activity, bank card transactions, and patent records.
+I also build original datasets on the evolution of intercity travel times, following high-speed railways and highways roll-out.